leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ## Mini Afterburner

 The little PTFE tube here is the wrong length.
 I cut it to have 7mm exposed from the printed part as shown in the manual, but this is way too short for the Dragonfly that came with the DFH kit.
-I later measured ~8mm of extension from the Dragonfly throat; the 7mm as requested plus a tiny bit to sit inside the printed part.
+I later inserted the PTFE tube into the Dragonfly from the top, then measured and cut ~8mm of extension; the 7mm as requested plus a tiny bit to sit inside the printed part for alignment.

+Additionally, the drive gear shaft was sticking proud about 1mm and I was worried it would rub against the extruder motor, so I spent some time with a file and knocked it down until it was flush with the printed face.

 ![Mini Afterburner - 1](../../../../assets/images/micron-32-mini-ab-1.jpg)
 *Mini Afterburner - 1*
 {: .fs-2 .text-grey-dk-000 }

+The 3006 Delta fan that came with the DFH kit is 4-wired for power/ground/tach/PWM ([guide to install tach/PWM for Klipper](https://www.nicksherlock.com/2022/01/driving-a-4-pin-computer-pwm-fan-on-the-btt-octopus-using-klipper/)), and has an impressive 5.1cfm while being only 28dB.
+But the wires are TINY.
+As you'll see later on, I ended up splicing them to 24AWG for crimping and connecting to two 2-pin Microfits; power/ground and tach/PWM.
+This way, if I ever need to use a standard 2-wire fan in the future, I don't have to deal with a weird 4-pin connector.

 ![Mini Afterburner - 2](../../../../assets/images/micron-32-mini-ab-2.jpg)
 *Mini Afterburner - 2*